Nesh108/Unity-2.5D-Destruction/README.md

 Unity 2.5D Destruction is a basic tool for breaking 2D sprites into 2.5D fragments for awesome destruction effects!!!

 ## Instructions for Basic Use
-* Import the Unity 2D Destruction package
+* Import the Unity 2.5D Destruction package
 * drag a sprite into your scene
-* Add an Explodable component and pick the options (Collider type, )
+* Add an Explodable component
 * Set your parameters and click Generate Fragments (repeat until you are satisfied with your fragments)
 * During gameplay, call explode() on the Explodable component to destroy the original sprite and activate the fragments